 The Fee Committee notifies the requester of the denial.
 After including additional clarification and justification, the department may resubmit a denied request to the University Fee Committee.

-Special Course Fee Requests can be submitted to the Budget Office between November and January 5.
+Special Course Fee Requests can be submitted to the Provost's Office between November and January 5.
 The Fee Committee meets in January to consider all requests.

 Deficits are not allowable in the course account.
 Expenditures which create deficits are to be transferred to departmental budgets (see 30.25).
 See 30.21 for overdraft procedures.